K1-ZR/practice-cpp/README.md

 * Use `[]` to access its memebers.
 * To free the dynamically allocated array (in the heap) pointed by a pointer use `delete[]`.

-note: never delete an array that is in the run-time stack.
+NOTE: never delete an array that is in the run-time stack.
 ```
 int a[100];
 ...